 In a literature review of 15 patients with interstitial granulomatous dermatitis, autoantibodies identified on blood testing included rheumatoid factor (RhF), antinuclear factor (ANA), thyroglobulin, SS-A Histone, DNA histone and ANCA .

 There are some reports of association of malignancy with interstitial granulomatous dermatitis.
 In one case, the lesions cleared after lung cancer was treated .
 Rare associations of granulomatous dermatitis with leukaemia , lymphoma, breast cancer, hypopharyngeal squamous cell carcinoma and endometrial neoplasia have been reported.

 Granulomatous dermatitis typically flares and remits.
 Successful treatments have included:

 One case associated with SLE responded well to systemic steroids after 15 days .

 Although tumour necrosis factor (TNF)-alpha inhibitors have been recently described as inducing interstitial granulomatous dermatitis , etanercept has been used in interstitial granulomatous dermatitis associated with rheumatoid arthritis with complete skin clearance and improvement in arthritis .

 Interstitial granulomatous dermatitis induced by medications is known as an interstitial granulomatous drug reaction.
 It is thought to be a distinct clinical and pathological entity.
-It presents as annular plaques on the arms, medial thighs and skin folds.
+It presents as annular plaques, and nodules on the trunk, arms, medial thighs and skin folds.
 The rash resolves when the responsible drug is withdrawn.